binayak9932/oct_lb/README.md

 To run the code in this lab, you will need:

-- Octave installed on your computer
+- Octave/matlab installed on your computer
-- The Octave signal processing toolkit
+- The Octave/matlab signal processing toolkit